 - Others: Khat, Glues, etc.

-Class of drug misused includes:
+Besides, the Class of drugs misused includes:

 Any drugs cause misuse if they take without prescribed direction.